BScheliga/Portfolio-assessement/README.md

 ## Abstract

-This is script allow you to assess the performance, dividend yield and the sector and market distribution of your stock portfolio.
+This is RMarkdown script allow you to assess the performance, dividend yield as well as the sector and market distribution of your stock portfolio.

-London stock exchange is hard coded in the scripted at the moment Check yahoo finance for the appropiate surfix for the stocks
+London stock exchange is hard coded in the scripted at the moment
+Check yahoo finance for the appropiate surfix for the stocks

 I try do make the script as generic as possible to increase the accessiblity for other users.